cO-Oe/Transformer-with-Kernels/README.md

 We extended [Kool's work](https://github.com/wouterkool/attention-learn-to-route) with Kernels mechaniques integrated into the attention-based model on Traveling Salesman Problem (TSP) and compared the results on [TSPLIB95](https://pypi.org/project/tsplib95/) library over 69 tours

-The Kernel method is implemented in [nets/compatibility_layer.py](nets/compatibility_layer.py), with Compatibility and the parent class and different kernel methods as child class, including: Cauchy kernel, RBF kernel, Scaled-dot product kernel, and Polynomial Kernel.
+The Kernel method is implemented in [nets/compatibility_layer.py](nets/compatibility_layer.py), with Compatibility as the parent class and different kernel methods as child class, including: Cauchy kernel, RBF kernel, Scaled-dot product kernel, and Polynomial Kernel.
 We mainly discuss Cauchy kernel in our paper as it has the best performance amongst other kernels.
 For detailed implementation please kindly refer to the code.

 ## Paper
 For more details, please see our paper [When Transformer meets Kernel (link currently under progress)]()